A New Medium for Remote Communication & Collaboration

 This is the 2nd CHI Social VR workshop.
 It is intended for continuing interdisciplinary discussions regarding proxemics, social cues, and virtual environment designs, which were identified as three important aspects of Social VR communication in our CHI 2020 Social VR Workshop.

 CALL FOR PARTICIPATION

-Social Virtual Reality (VR) invites multiple users to join a collaborative virtual environment, which creates new opportunities for remote communication.
-The shared experiences obtained in social VR may reshape our subjective perception towards the physical world, leading to shifts in our understanding about social experience, selfhood, or realness, and bringing about novel everyday social interactions.
-However, social VR also raises privacy concerns and ethical risks when the boundary between the real and the virtual world is blurred.
-This workshop is intended to spur discussions on social VR as an emerging immersive remote communication tool.
+Social Virtual Reality (VR) invites multiple users to join a collaborative virtual environment (VE) fostering new opportunities for remote communication.
+These shared experiences may reshape our perception towards the physical world, leading to shifts in our understanding of social behaviour, the concept of personal spaces, or the realness of the VE, and bring about novel everyday social interactions.
+However, social VR also raises privacy concerns and ethical risks when the boundary between the real and virtual worlds becomes blurred.
+In this workshop, we intend to spur discussions on social VR as an emerging immersive remote communication tool.

 Social VR Technologies.
 What is the current status of technology (e.g. capturing, reconstruction, rendering)?
 What are the technological requirements for improving social VR experiences in terms of quality of interaction, privacy protection etc.?